This page has details of the early history of the Southern Area, the Leechwell Stream, more recent history and various DOS documents.

 The History of the Garden

-Opinion is divided and we do not have enough evidence, but it is possible that the orchard was once part of the grounds assigned to the Magdalene Leper Hospital.
-This was situated above the garden, in Maudlin Road and was established in around 1250 and had about 12-14 brethren, not all necessarily lepers.
-The hospital had its own chapel and well.
+The garden adjoins the grounds assigned to the Maudlin Leper Hospital on the slope above the garden in Maudlin Road.
+The Maudlin, like many leper hospitals, was established in the 12th Century.
+Like many, it housed about 12-14 brethren, not all necessarily lepers, and had its own chapel and well.
 Hospital rules generally required inmates to stay within the hospital grounds, so it is unlikely that they would have used the Leechwell or have been seen much in the town centre.
+Deeds record that the Maudlin grounds once included a 'herbe' or vegetable garden as well as an orchard.
+The Maudlin Leper Hospital gradually became redundant.
+It was pulled down and the grounds sold in 1719.

 The Leechwell Stream